fenago/data-analysis-scala/Lab2/README.md

-Chapter 2: Data Analysis Life Cycle
+Lab 2: Data Analysis Life Cycle
 ===================================
 To build and run unit tests using SBT: